jigpu/linuxwacom-wiki-archive/wiki/Kernel_Input_Event_Overview.md

 The pen and eraser show a form of physical mutual exclusion since you must flip the stylus to use the other tool.
 This flip will force old tool out of proximity and new tool to come into proximity.
-For this discussion, we will ignore the case were user owns multiple stylus.
+For this discussion, we will ignore the case where user owns multiple stylus.

 There are cases where user expects multiple tools to work concurrently though.
 The kernel drivers break tools up into 3 groups.
 When a group